-The JPB, following the start of fully-electrified rail operations on September 21, 2024, ended meetings of its Rail Activation Committee (RAC) following the Committee's meeting on September 26, 2024.
-The activities of the RAC and the PCEP's Systems Integration team will be combined moving forward and a new post-electrification meeting will be held weekly at the same time as the prior RAC meetings.
-The group will be reconfigured as appropriate to include additional representatives of Rail Operations and TASI.
+The JPB, following the start of fully-electrified rail operations on September 21, 2024, ended meetings of its Rail Activation Committee (RAC) following the Committee's meeting on September

+26, 2024.
+The activities of the RAC and the PCEP's Systems Integration team have been combined and a new Post-Electrification meeting is being held weekly at the same time as the prior RAC meetings.
+The group is led by the former Rail Activation Manager and is reconfiguring as appropriate to include additional representatives of Rail Operations and TASI.

 The Rail Activation Schedule developed by the RAC was integrated with the other project schedules such as Testing and Commissioning, Systems Integration, Electrification, EMU, and SCADA to provide a truly integrated project schedule.
-The RAC added details to the various activities required to ready Caltrain for electrified service as well as resolving any issues that may require workarounds during the early days of revenue service.
+The RAC added details to the various activities required to ready Caltrain for electrified service as well as resolving any issues that required workarounds during the early days of revenue service.
 A generalized Rail Activation Schedule is shown in Attachment H-2.

 The JPB conducted a rail activation risk assessment workshop on December 4, 2023.
-The PMOC has previously encouraged this activity to take advantage of the prior experience of new personnel who have joined the project following the change in leadership in 2021.
+The PMOC encouraged this activity to take advantage of the prior experience of new personnel who have joined the project following the change in leadership in 2021.
 The PCEP's risk lead distributed questionnaires to the invitees and collected a considerable number of new potential risks, which were then discussed and elaborated on during the workshop.
-The designated risk owners are currently reviewing and scoring the assigned risks and developing mitigation strategies.
+The designated risk owners reviewed and scored the assigned risks and developed mitigation strategies.
 The workshop focused on risks as viewed from the standpoint of Caltrain Rail Operations as opposed to the PCEP.
-Inter-related risks have been identified and shared with PCEP, however, the two (2) risk registers will remain independent.
+Inter-related risks were identified and shared with PCEP, however, the two (2) risk registers remained independent.
 The RAC will complete the process of transitioning the remaining rail activation risks to Caltrain operations for continued monitoring or mitigation as appropriate.